 Another random fact about Europe’s monarchies is that there are still ten European countries with royal families.
-Although most of the attention goes to Queen Elizabeth and her family in the UK, there are also monarchies in Spain, Sweden, Norway, the Netherlands, Belgium, Monaco, Luxembourg, Liechtenstein, Andorra and Denmark.
+Although most of the attention goes to King Charles and his family in the UK, there are also monarchies in Spain, Sweden, Norway, the Netherlands, Belgium, Monaco, Luxembourg, Liechtenstein, Andorra and Denmark.

 8. Never clink your glasses in Hungary